-Looking for Currant Jelly: Fixing Thickening Problems in 2020?
+Looking for Currant Jelly: Fixing Thickening Problems in 2022?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
 If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 A visitor writes " I made some black currant jam yesterday, using a recipe online, that specifically stated pectin was not necessary (just black currants, sugar and water).
 I chose it b/c it is nice and simple.
 I actually started out with about 5 lbs of fresh currants and then cooked them to soften them up, mashed them up and then ran them through the foley mill to remove skins/seeds/stems.
 I figured we lost about half of the original 5 lbs that we started with.
 So I used 4 cups of sugar with the currants and went through a hard boil for 10 minutes.
 We are only at about 250 -300 ft above sea level, so I was not worried about adjusting for altitude.
 We ended up with 4.5 pints of jam.
 I used the cold plate test to see if it would set, and it looked like it was going too, but now about 20 hrs later, it has not set yet.
 It is very thick (like spaghetti sauce thick) but not set.
 Should I wait longer to see if it sets?
 I am wondering what the options are to cook again and try to get it to set...do I need to use more sugar ( I really don't want to b/c it tastes sweet already and very good) or should I add in some pectin ( and if so how much)?
 Any suggestions you might have would be appreciated!
 Thank You, Rhonda "